David-OConnor/corvus/README.md

 See [the accompanying AHRS library](https://github.com/David-OConnor/ahrs), which it uses as a dependency, for the attitude heading-reference system.

+See [this DroneCAN library](https://github.com/David-OConnor/dronecan) for interaction with CAN peripherals.

 See descriptions in individual modules for their function.